ipa320/RosTooling.github.io/docu/Example_Turtlesim.md

 By default, a new project with a reference to the content of the "de.fraunhofer.ipa.ros.communication.objects" will be created.
 This new project contains a folder called "rosnodes" to hold the nodes description and a file with the extension .ros2 which will have an error because it is empty.This can be removed for this case.

 Once the project is created, you can create a new file my File -> New -> Other -> File.
-We recommend to give as name to the file the name of the package and its must have the extension .ros2, this means the new file should be called **turtlesim.ros2**.
-By creating a file type .ros2, Eclipse will convert the project to a Xtext project.
+We recommend giving as name to the file the name of the package and it must have the extension .ros2, this means the new file should be called **turtlesim.ros2**.
+By creating a file type .ros2, Eclipse will convert the project to an Xtext project.
 Then copy the previous content to the new file.

 Now that we have already the components we can compose them.
-For that we have to create a new .rossystem file.
+For that, we have to create a new .rossystem file.
 Again go to File -> New -> Other -> File.
-The new file must have as extension .rossystem.
+The new file must have an extension .rossystem.

 In [RosSystem description](RosSystemModelDescription.md) we explain the format of a system and the editor will support you to write the model properly.

 The first that must be given is a name and then a ":" is required.
-In the next line you must add identation and you can press the keys "Ctrl" + Space bar for help.
+In the next line, you must add indentation and you can press the keys "Ctrl" + Space bar for help.
 Firstly, we will add the 2 nodes that compose our system.

 ![alt text](images/turtlesim_tutorial1.gif)

-So far our file looks like:
+So far our file looks like this:
 ```
 turtlesim_system:
   nodes: